dgaydukov/cert-aws/sa/files/sa.md

 * can be cross-AZ and cross-region
 * implemented using db (mysql or other) native asynchronous replication, that's why lag can occur, comparing with multi-AZ replication (synchronous replication)
 * can be promoted to become master database.
+Although you can use read replica for HA, it's recommended to use multi-AZ, cause it's syncronous and would guarantee that in case of fail, db in another AZ is most up-to-date (with read replica you can get some lag, and ended up with stale data on promoting it to master).
 Enhanced monitoring - allows you to view all metrics with 1 sec granularity.
 Get current database `SELECT DATABASE() FROM DUAL;`.
 RDS Proxy - database proxy that helps:
 * pooling & sharing db connections (useful for serverless, when you constantly open and close connections)